UM-Bridge/benchmarks/README.md

 ![UM-bridge_map](https://raw.githubusercontent.com/UM-Bridge/benchmarks/main/UM-bridge_map.png "UQ-Model-UM")

 **UM-Bridge** (the **U**Q and **M**odel **Bridge**) provides a unified interface for numerical models that is accessible from virtually any programming language or framework.
-It is primarily intended for `coupling advanced models (e.g. simulations of complex physical processes) to advanced statistics or optimization methods for UQ`.
+It is primarily intended for coupling advanced models (e.g. simulations of complex physical processes) to advanced statistics or optimization methods for UQ.

 Many uncertainty quantification (UQ) and optimization methods treat a model as an abstract function and only interact with the model through operations such as *simple model evaluation*, *gradient evaluation* or *Jacobian action*.

 ![UQ-Model-UM](https://raw.githubusercontent.com/UM-Bridge/benchmarks/main/UQ-Model-UM.png "UQ-Model-UM")

-The key idea of UM-Bridge is to `provide the mathematical "interface" as an abstract interface in software` as well.
+The key idea of UM-Bridge is to provide the mathematical "interface" as an abstract interface in software as well.
 By using **HTTP** behind the scenes, a high degree of flexibility is achieved, allowing for:

 * **Coupling** of codes written in arbitrary languages and frameworks
 * **Accelerating** development of advanced software stacks